teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 bridge, so observe retains one historical answer, on produces one v3 answer, and off, disable or unload restores exact registry state.
 The development pilot rolls back and persists no package posture.

+MB771 accepts the separate promotion decision.
+The exact MB770 parity, rollback and CommandAsync completion evidence is reused before `channel-activity-v3` is loaded with only its three manifest grants and moved from observe to on for development `#test`.
+The core ledger must restore that enabled/on posture after restart while leaving the existing `quotes-v3` promotion unchanged.
+Source stays default-off; production receives no policy.